 Review metrics by retail categories to see what customers may be searching for across your Search and Shopping campaigns, especially if you sell high-demand products during this time.

-If your hours of operation have changed, for example, update your customer-facing sites and Business Profile on Google Search and Maps.
+If your hours of operation have changed, for example, or if you have migrated to online retail only, update your customer-facing sites and Business Profile on Google Search and Maps.
 Use a post in your Business Profile or adjust your messaging in your ads to share information about any extra precautions you’re taking, such as providing any extra services to the community or whether you’re experiencing delays.
 If your shipping timelines are delayed, update your website to reflect these changes and, if possible, provide an estimated delivery date.

-- Adjust in real time.
-As consumer behavior shifts, make sure product information is up to date across all channels and communications to ensure you’re striking the right tone during this time.
+As consumer behaviour shifts, make sure product information is up to date across all channels and communications to ensure you’re striking the right tone during this time.